Sunday, February 15, 2009

 Sindh's Vanishing Fauna

-With the beginning of the month of September, and as the winter approaches, inhospitable temperate climate of northern hemisphere forces its birds to migrate towards south.
+With the beginning of the month of September, and as winter approaches, the inhospitable temperate climate of the Northern Hemisphere forces its birds to migrate toward the south.
 Sindh, with traditional hospitality, not only welcomes these migratory birds but also provides temporary abode and refuge for their mating and breeding.

-With arrival of bustards, including houbara bustard, from Siberia, rich sheikhs also start pouring in the region for their hunting.
-Houbara, one of the 22 species of the bustards is endangered specie.
+With the arrival of bustards, including houbara bustard, from Siberia, rich sheikhs also start pouring into the region for their hunting.
+Houbara, one of the 22 species of bustards, is an endangered species.
 However, wildlife authorities do little to protect them from human predators.
-These birds use Indus plains as their feeding and breeding ground during winter.
+These birds use Indus plains as their feeding and breeding grounds during winter.
 Males of some species of bustards perform remarkable displays to attract females.
 They swell up their necks, raise feathers, and twist their bodies into odd postures.
-No longer these are in common sight in the countryside.
+No longer are these a common sight in the countryside.

-With the traditional hospitality of Sindh gone, not only wild goat of Khirthar, the Sindh Ibex, is under threat from the human predators but also the so-called game birds like partridges, etc. are threatened due to their unwarranted hunting especially in the breeding season.
-Government officials, environmentalist, conservationists of nature, wildlife protectors may be doing good job in keeping their official paperwork up-to-date in their offices in posh areas of Karachi and Islamabad, participating in conferences, presenting so called 'papers', arranging 'seminars' but they are certainly not found in the countryside.
+With the traditional hospitality of Sindh gone, not only the wild goat of Khirthar, the Sindh Ibex, is under threat from human predators, but also the so-called game birds like partridges, etc., which are threatened due to their unwarranted hunting, especially during the breeding season.
+Government officials, environmentalists, conservationists of nature, wildlife protectors may be doing a good job in keeping their official paperwork up-to-date in their offices in posh areas of Karachi and Islamabad, participating in conferences, presenting so-called 'papers', arranging 'seminars', but they are certainly not found in the countryside.

 No one is interested in advocacy or creating awareness about the swiftly vanishing fauna of Sindh.
-It is common to hear stories from rural dwellers like "Mr A hunted 30 chinkara deer" and "Mr B hunted 50 last year"; "That sahib hunted an ibex with 50 inch long horns..", and so on and so forth.
-Such stories of senseless killings of wild lifeare endless and have brought rich fauna of Sindh to near extinction.
+It is common to hear stories from rural dwellers like "Mr. A hunted 30 chinkara deer" and "Mr. B hunted 50 last year"; "That sahib hunted an ibex with 50-inch long horns...", and so on and so forth.
+Such stories of senseless killings of wildlife are endless and have brought the rich fauna of Sindh to near extinction.

-Arab Sheikhs are allotted distinct areas, sometimes, full districts by officials to for hunting for whole of the winter.
+Arab Sheikhs are allotted distinct areas, sometimes full districts, by officials for hunting for the whole of winter.
 They have to please their financial 'donors'!
-If this situation persisted coming generations may not be able to see chinkaras, ibexes, peafowl, ducks, swans, storks, partridges, Indus dolphin, Palo fish, etc. etc. etc.
+If this situation persists, coming generations may not be able to see chinkaras, ibexes, peafowl, ducks, swans, storks, partridges, Indus dolphin, Palo fish, etc. etc. etc.

 No comments: